|

 Charlemagne was never called

 Charlemagne during his lifetime.
-He was simply Charles for his
+He was simply Charles.
+Or more officially,

-I. He was called “the Great” within his lifetime and
+He was called the Great within his lifetime and

 operated hand in hand with the Church.
 He was, in fact, appointed by